7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `boolean` - a program to showcase that every number except 0 represents true; 0 represents false
 - `vote` - a program to check the voting eligibility of a user
 - `boolIfElse` - a program to show the working of boolean data type
+- `allInOne` - a program to showcase the working of iomanip, overflow and typecasting

 ---